 ISO Recorder by Alex Feinman writes the contents of an ISO file to a blank CD/DVD, a feature not built into Windows prior to Windows 7.
 The utility can create bootable disks and supports all recent 32-bit and 64-bit versions of Windows.

-PassCreator generates random passwords for any desired set of acceptable characters.
+PassCreator generates random passwords for any desired length and set of acceptable characters.
 Steve Gibson’s Perfect Passwords is less convenient but more secure: pick your password from a random string of 63 characters.

 Speed Commander by SpeedProject is a powerful two-pane Windows file manager in the Norton Commander mold.
-Unlike other popular NC clones, such as Total Commander and Free Commander, Speed Commander offers a native 64-bit implementation.
-This is a necessity on 64-bit Windows because 32-bit programs cannot access certain system directories and do not support 64-bit Explorer plugins.
+SC offers a native 64-bit implementation – a necessity on 64-bit Windows because 32-bit programs cannot access certain system directories and do not support 64-bit Explorer plugins.